Intergenerational Mobility Trends and the Changing Role of Female Labor: Introduction

-The second, and main, contribution of this paper is to show that the decline in mobility can be fully (Sweden, Norway) or mostly (Denmark) accounted for by changing female labor force participation.
-While previous studies have concluded that mother-child correlations are the driving force behind declining mobility \citep{engzell2023}, we are the first to explicitly show that this is happening because of the changing role of women in market labor.
-We show a connection between declining overall mobility estimates and female participation in the labor market, including the valuation of female skills.
-In other words, female labor market conditions have caused parental earnings to be substantially better reflected in child earnings --- hence inducing a \textit{real} downward shift in intergenerational mobility --- in spite of the between-generation correlation in latent skills being relatively constant.
+Our second and main contribution is to show that the decline in mobility can be fully (Sweden, Norway) or mostly (Denmark) accounted for by changing female labor supply.
+Others have studied mobility trends by gender of both parents and children \citep{jacome2021,engzell2023}, but we show explicitly how the gradual integration of women into the labor force has affected estimates of intergenerational income mobility.
+In particular, we show that female labor force participation \textit{per se} does not induce higher parent-child correlations, but that the crucial element is women gaining access to jobs that match their skills.
+Our results align with those in parallel work by \citet{branden_nybom_vosters_jole}, with the important difference that we show how both mothers and daughters are crucial for the observed trend.
+In contrast to previous research from Scandinavia \citep{Harding2019, markussen2020economic}, we provide a reassuring explanation for the declining levels of income mobility: that female labor market conditions have caused parental income to be substantially better reflected in child income --- hence inducing a \textit{real} downward shift in intergenerational mobility --- despite the between-generation correlation in latent potential income remaining constant.

 The remainder of the paper is structured as follows.
 Section \ref{SEC:institution} provides a brief overview of the key features of the Scandinavian welfare states, and Section \ref{SEC:data} describes our data sources.
-In Section \ref{SEC:main_results} we describe the common methodology used to estimate intergenerational income mobility and present our main results.
-Section \ref{SEC:theory} builds and calibrates a model for the connection between intergenerational rank associations and increasing female labor force attachment.
-In Section \ref{SEC:LW}, we show how the estimated trends change when we use a measure of maternal economic status that better captures female earnings potential.
+In Section \ref{SEC:main_results}, we describe the common methodology used to estimate intergenerational income mobility and present our main results.
+Section \ref{SEC:realized_potential} discusses whether the results can be attributed to increased female income alone, and Section \ref{SEC:mechanisms} discusses how sorting between skills and occupations affects our estimated trends.
 Section \ref{SEC:concl} concludes.